How exactly does LiveHelpNow text-enable a landline phone number?

 Our agreements allow us to text-enable most landlines assigning the text routing to our SPID (Service Provider Identifier).
 We validate that the owner of the number has given us permission to act as their text message provider.
 After number verification, we then start the process of provisioning a number.

 The provisioning process to activate the number happens in the LiveHelpNow network.
 Here, we submit a routing request on behalf of the end user, route the number into our network, and create the associated account.
-The time to do all this is typically 15 minutes.
 Provisioning does not in any way affect the voice communication, IVR, plan, carrier or any aspect of the voice service.
 In all cases, all sent and received text messages are stored and available through our application, desktop apps, and mobile apps.

 So, LiveHelpNow is a text messaging provider that routes text messaging traffic originating from and sent to existing landline and toll free phone numbers without any impact on your existing voice services or equipment.